Join millions of Canadians who have already trusted Loans Canada

 Free Of Charge

 While a credit freeze is not available across Canada, it is available and free in Quebec.
-In order to comply with the Credit Assessment Agents Act, both credit bureaus in Canada are now legally required to offer credit freezes to Quebecers free of charge.
+To comply with the Credit Assessment Agents Act, both credit bureaus in Canada are now legally required to offer credit freezes to Quebecers free of charge.

 No Expiry